jankowtf/reposr/CURRENTCHANGES.md

-# CHANGES IN repor from 0.1.4 to VERSION 0.2
+# CHANGES IN reposr from 0.1.4 to VERSION 0.2

 ## NEW FEATURES